ppotturi/adp-aso-helm-library/README.md

     - roleName: TopicReceiver
 ```

-If you are creating only role assignments for the Topic you do not owe, then you should explicitly set the `owner` flag to `no` so that it will only create the role assignments on the existing Topic.
+If you are creating only role assignments for the Topic you do not own, then you should explicitly set the `owner` flag to `no` so that it will only create the role assignments on the existing Topic.

 For e.g. TeamB wanted to create one role assignments on TeamA's Topic, then the template would look like,